bgamari/ghc-wiki-import/new-ghci-debugger.md

 1. Variables.
 1. Do blocks.
 XXX check this one
 1. List comprehensions.
 XXX check this one

-We call the places where you can set breakpoints as **breakable expressions** (even if some of them aren't strictly expressions).

 You can set a breakpoint in three ways: